This article is part of a series called How to Write a Resume. To start this series from the beginning, read the introduction.

 Resume action words make it easy to add fire to your facts and make your skills sizzle.

-If you’re challenged to find verbs to match your skills, download this list to get your resume rocking!
+If you’re challenged to find verbs to match your skills, download the action verbs list to get your resume rocking!

 Got additional rocking resume words to add?
 Feel free to share in the comments below!